RishiMaddi1/RishiMaddi1/README.md

-# Hey there, I'm Maddi Rishi Dhaneswar
+# Hey there, I'm Maddi Rishi Dhaneshwar
 Welcome to my GitHub!
-I'm a passionate developer from Bengaluru, India, exploring the intersections of AI, Flutter, and systems design.
-I enjoy building tools that push boundaries — from 2D games in pure Java to reinforcement learning-powered database optimizations.
+I'm a final-year B.Tech (AI & Data Science) student at Amrita School of Engineering, Bengaluru.
+I build systems at the intersection of AI, distributed computing, and full-stack development — from RL-powered database optimizers to SaaS platforms democratizing AI access in India.

 ---